Genesis Noir review – a brief history of time and space

 On the flipside, occasional vague depiction of events, a couple of puzzles that can get a bit frustrating, and those pixel-hunting moments won’t ruin the experience.
 They do leave visible dents, though.
 Combine the short time it takes to beat the game with these downsides and you get a diamond in the rough of the modern video game storytelling accompanied by one of the most striking visual experiences we’ve seen in the last couple of years.

 As a standalone game, with its $15 price point, the game’s priced just right considering its length.
 If you want to get the most of the games you buy, consider waiting for a discount.
 That said, Genesis Noir came out on Game Pass day one.
 If you have Game Pass for Xbox or PC, get this game and play it, like right now.
 As part of the Game Pass offering Genesis Noir is a no-brainer recommendation.
-It will fill a couple of afternoons with mind-boggling adventure across time and space, packed into one of the most unique visual coatings you’ll see this year (and that’s a guarantee), and accompanied by a striking jazz-infused soundtrack.
+It will fill a couple of afternoons with a mind-boggling adventure across time and space, packed into one of the most unique visual coatings you’ll see this year (and that’s a guarantee), and accompanied by a striking jazz-infused soundtrack.